Macchiato vs Latte

 However, there are many variations of Latte, allowing for the use of different types such as skim milk, half and half, or nondairy milk alternatives like almond, soy, or oat milk.

-Macchiatos has a bold and powerful Espresso-forward taste, as it is prepared with just a splash of frothed milk.
+Macchiatos have a stronger Espresso-forward taste compared to Lattes, as it is prepared with just a splash of frothed milk.
 Macchiato is typically enjoyed without sugars or flavorings.

 Whenever I am in need of a caffeine boost on busy afternoons, I love to drink Espresso Macchiato with just a splash of milk.